 About the Job

-You may at times during your career, also work on aircraft belonging to the Army and Air Force.
+You may at times during your career, have the opportunity to also work on aircraft belonging to the Navy and Army and be employed within Navy or Army Units.

 Other Ranks - Technical